MarcMechi98/book-list-react-app/README.md

 - API for book images

 ## Learning Outcomes
--Use of new React Hooks
+- Use of new React Hooks
--Implementing an API in a React app
+- Implementing an API in a React app
--Applying responsive design with Bulma CSS -Implementing editing and deleting feature
+- Applying responsive design with Bulma CSS
+- Implementing editing and deleting feature

 ## Source
 This Projects comes from the Udemy course named: "Mordern React with Redux 2023", by Stephen Grider.